 “Weighing” ensures the your grades are adequately balanced for a fair result.

-This means if you get 9,600 points out of 9,900 points possible for your daily assessments, and 350 points out of 380 points possible for your homework and projects, the first becomes 10% of your final grade, while the other becomes 30% of your final grade.
+This means if you get 9,600 points out of 9,900 points possible for your daily assessments, and 350 points out of 380 points possible for your assignments, the first becomes 10% of your final grade, while the other becomes 30% of your final grade.

-In this case, you may get 97% (or 97 out of 100 points) for your daily assessments, and 92% (or 92 out of 100 points) for your homework and projects.
-Looking at this from a weighing perspective, this gives you 9.7 out of 10 for daily assessments and 27.6 out of 30 for your homework and projects category.
+In this case, you may get 97% (or 97 out of 100 points) for your daily assessments, and 92% (or 92 out of 100 points) for your assignments.
+Looking at this from a weighing perspective, this gives you 9.7 out of 10 for daily assessments and 27.6 out of 30 for your assignments category.

 The easiest way to look at this is: